 The devil is in the details

 Because introverts are naturally observant, they’re less likely to overlook any details which can boost productivity (Life Hack).
 This is actually a trait they share with some people with depression.
 You can find potential issues before the fact, rather than after, which can save a lot of hassle.
-If you’re an extrovert that keeps finding yourself having to undo problems you’ve caused, then you might benefit from paying attention to the details.
+If you’re an extrovert who keeps finding yourself having to undo problems you’ve caused, then you might benefit from paying attention to the details.

 Low-maintenance